 The agreement provides for the District to serve up to 389 single family equivalents, sets forth the tap fees to be paid, the tap reimbursement amount, asset transfer provisions, and facility construction requirements.
-As of December 31, 2022, Forestar has constructed 102 single family lots on the property within a subdivision known as Wolf Creek Run West Filing No. 1 and has paid forty-two (42) tap fees and meter set fees in accordance with the agreement terms.
-Forestar has sold forty-two (42) of the 102 lots to Dream Finders, which has begun construction of single-family homes on said lots.
-In 2022, the District reimbursed Forestar a total of \$399,000 in accordance with the agreement.
+As of December 31, 2023, Forestar has begun the construction of 102 single family lots on the property within a subdivision known as Wolf Creek Run West Filing No. 1 and has paid one hundred four (104) tap fees and meter set fees in accordance with the agreement terms.
+Forestar has sold all of the 102 lots to Dream Finders and LGI, which has begun construction of single-family homes on said lots.
+In 2023, the District reimbursed Forestar a total of \$589,000 in accordance with the agreement.